Our Disclosure

 Does CIBC offer secured credit cards?

 CIBC does not advertise secured credit cards on its website.
-If you are a CIBC customer needing a secured card, you can visit one of their branches to discuss your options.
+However, if you are a CIBC customer needing a secured card, you can visit one of its branches to discuss your options.

 What credit score does CIBC use?